amirsciammas/interview-mlops-engineer/README.md

 * Now its when creating the `predict.py` comes in handy as we can reuse the code to load the model.
 This instance is shared across the application and fully cached in memory to reduce prediction times.

-* And finally we change the endpoint to a POST so it can accept a body and make the prediction using the previous developed function at `predict.py`.
+* And finally we change the endpoint to a POST so it can accept a body and make the prediction using the previously developed function at `predict.py`.

-Now lets clean a bit the code and add a bit of documentation, add some tests and create a configuration file for the app.
+Now let's clean a bit the code and add a bit of documentation, add some tests and create a configuration file for the app.

-Now we have a configuration to share across the API in `src/config`, this allows us to configurate the service using `.env` files and environment variables.
+Now we have a configuration to share across the API in `src/config`, this allows us to configure the service using `.env` files and environment variables.

-Also the `openapi.json` can be found at `docs/` as a [markdown](docs/openapi.md) and as a [json](docs/openapi.json).
-But it can be easily recovered serving the API and going into `http://localhost:8000/docs`.
+Also, the `openapi.json` can be found at `docs/` as a [markdown](docs/openapi.md) and as a [json](docs/openapi.json).
+But it can be easily recovered by serving the API and going into `http://localhost:8000/docs`.

 The next step is to ease the deployment for this service, for this we will use [Docker](https://www.docker.com/) to containerize the service so we can deploy it wherever docker is running.